omundy/learn-computers/topics-files-folders.md

 <img style="" src="assets/img/files-naming-bad.png"> <img style="" src="assets/img/files-naming-better.png">

+<small>It is always a good practice to iterate, whether you are working on a concept, a design, or a paper.
-<small>Left: 😢 no convention in use, names are not descriptive;<br> Right: 🙌 names follow similar convention, include descriptions, iterations, and versions</small>
+But, name your files with forethought and organization in mind.
+Left: 😢 no convention in use, names are not descriptive; Right: 🙌 names follow similar convention, include descriptions, iterations, and versions</small>

 <img style="" src="assets/img/files-folder-naming.png"> <img style="" src="assets/img/files-folder-naming-psd.png">